esteinig/vircov/README.md

 Positive calls in these cases can be made from coverage plots showing the distinct alignment regions and a threshold on the number of regions is chosen by the authors (> 3).
 However, coverage plots require visual assessment and may not be suitable for flagging potential hits in automated pipelines or summary reports.

-`Vircov` attempts to make visual inspection and automated flagging easier by counting the distinct (non-overlapping) coverage regions in an alignment and reports some helpful statistics to make an educated call without having to generate coverage plots.
+`Vircov` attempts to make visual inspection and automated flagging easier by counting the distinct (non-overlapping) coverage regions in an alignment and reports some helpful statistics to make an educated call.

 ## Clinical examples